 Need more help for children or young people?

-Call Childline on 0800 1111 (free 24 hour service) or visit www.childline.org.uk if you are under 19 and are experiencing feelings of stress, anxiety; or if you are lonely or down and need someone to talk to.
+Call Childline on 0800 1111 (free 24 hour service) or visit their website at www.childline.org.uk if you are under 19 and are experiencing feelings of stress, anxiety; or if you are lonely or down and need someone to talk to.

 Need more help for adults?

-Visit the Care Quality Commission website www.cqc.org.uk for information about services.
+Visit the Care Quality Commission website at www.cqc.org.uk for information about adult services.

 Still not sure if you should contact someone?

-- domestic violence and abuse – this can be verbal, financial, emotional, mental cruelty or control
+- domestic violence and abuse – this can be verbal, financial, emotional, coercion or control

 - an abusive or exploitative relationship

-- behaviour, emotional wellbeing or mental health issues
+- behavioural, emotional well-being or mental health issues

 - bereavement or separation